azure-octo/dapr-apim-demo/README.md

 # Dapr & Azure API Management Integration Demo

-Dapr integration with [Azure API Management](https://azure.microsoft.com/en-us/services/api-management/) (APIM) using self-hosted gateway on Kubernetes including:
+Dapr integration with [Azure API Management](https://azure.microsoft.com/en-us/services/api-management/) (APIM) using self-hosted gateway on Kubernetes.

+In this demo we will walk through configuration steps for:

-* APIM service creation and API configuration
+* API Management service
-* Self-hosted gateway deployment
+* Self-hosted gateway on Kubernetes
-* Dapr service and component deployment
+* Dapr component and service deployment

-demonstrates
+* Dapr API policies

+and demonstrate the use of Dapr APIs exposed by APIM for:

+* Invocation of Dapr registered service
+* Topic invocation on Dapr Pub/Sub
+* Triggering of Dapr output binding

+In addition, we will show the use of tracing to debug your APIM policy configuration.

+> While you can accomplish everything we show here in Azure portal, to make this demo easier to reliably reproduce, we will be using only the Azure CLI and APIs.

 ## Prerequisite